-In the previous discussion, we learned about those who make idols to worship.
+In the previous discussion, we learned about those who make idols for adoration and worship.
 They eventually become like them.
 Their idols can’t see, hear or talk… They have no way to get around.
-It will be an interesting find how this idea will be repeated.
+It will be interesting to find how this idea will be repeated.

 The psalmist’s admonition to us is to trust the Lord.
 He is a real help and a shelter in times of trouble.
 This is also how we become like Him, we shelter those who trust us.
 We do not betray their trust.